-Actors Annette Bening and Ed Begley, Jr. joined with TreePeople to celebrate the opening of the newly designed “hilltop” at Coldwater Canyon Park — TreePeople’s environmental educationl campus.
-Other than the LEED Platinum Conference Center and underground cistern, new features include the La Kretz Urban Watershed Demonstration Garden, The S. Mark Taper Foundation Environmental Learning Center, W. M. Keck Foundation Nursery, and Parking Grove.
+TreePeople celebrates the opening of the newly designed educational campus at Coldwater Canyon Park – including the La Kretz Urban Watershed Demonstration Garden, The S. Mark Taper Foundation Environmental Learning Center, W. M. Keck Foundation Nursery, and Parking Grove.

 TreePeople commits to helping the City of Los Angeles plant 300,000 trees in parklands to support Mayor Villaraigosa’s Million Trees LA Initiative.
 This work includes restoring fire-damaged Griffith Park.

-TreePeople completes construction on one of Los Angeles’ most sustainable buildings—the TreePeople Conference Center—a platinum-rated LEED (Leadership in Energy and Environmental Design) building and includes a 217,000-gallon cistern — underground holding tank — that captures rainwater from the building’s roof and filters runoff from the parking lot to supply TreePeople with water to irrigate the native gardens and trees.
+TreePeople completes construction on one of Los Angeles’ most sustainable buildings—the TreePeople Conference Center—a platinum-rated LEED (Leadership in Energy and Environmental Design) building and includes a 216,000-gallon cistern.
+The cistern is an underground holding tank that captures rainwater from the building’s roof and filters runoff from the parking lot to supply TreePeople with water to irrigate the native gardens and trees.